 If the primary employee becomes eligible for Medicare, and qualified coverage is lost, the spouse and children are eligible for continuation coverage.

 NOTE: “Qualified Beneficiaries” can also obtain coverage.
 Typically, on the day before the loss of coverage, these designated persons were an employee, the employee’s wife or husband, or a dependent child, that does not necessarily have to reside in the household.
 However, any child that was adopted or born during the continuation period qualifies for the conversion option.
 Agents, directors, and independent contractors who are part of a group plan may also be considered qualified beneficiaries.
+For public sector group plans, elected officials and political appointees may also qualify.

 Losing a “dependent child” status is considered a qualifying event if coverage is lost.
 Marketplace plans are offered until the dependent reaches age 26.
 At that time, many options become available, including “catastrophic” contracts.
 However, these plans are not eligible for federal subsidies.
+All other tiers are eligible.

 The following situations DO NOT result in a qualifying event: